 Sharon Small is the founder and CEO of Clean Language Institute, the author of two books about Clean Language.
 She has a varied history from Jungian Archetypal psychology, to studies in Shaman-ism, to working for over a decade at a nuclear power plant.
 She has been teaching and facilitating Clean models for over 13 years.

-Our aim is to facilitate you to see the repeating patterns in you life, to recognize how these patterns can change, and to trust in the subsequent unfolding of your desired outcomes.
+Our aim is to facilitate you to see the repeating patterns in your life, to recognize how these patterns can change, and to trust in the subsequent unfolding of your desired outcomes.

-Clean Interviewing with Sharon Small and James Lawley
+Clean Language Interviewing with Sharon Small and James Lawley

 Sharon Small & James Lawley show how to use Clean Language questions and principles to “clean up” your interviews and increase the accuracy of the information you gather.
 Learn how the words you use can adversely affect an interviewee’s replies.
 Cause analysts, auditors, researchers, and anyone who needs to collect high-quality data from people will learn to keep more of their own stuff out and let more of the interviewee’s stuff in.

 The wording of interview questions can unintentionally bias answers, ‘leading’ questions can cast doubt on the authenticity of the data collected, but how would you know?
 Sharon Small and James Lawley will show you how you can avoid the pitfalls of interviewing by using ‘clean’ questions and a Cleanness Rating.